Presentation: Adult with long QT syndrome

 - Consider genomic testing if there is a firm clinical diagnosis of long QT syndrome (LQTS) as indicated by either:

-- QTc ≥500 ms in repeated 12-lead ECGs;
+- QTc ≥500ms on repeated 12-lead ECGs;

-- QTc ≥480 ms in repeated 12-lead ECGs and a history of sudden unexplained death under 60 years of age in a first- or second-degree relative.
+- QTc ≥480ms in repeated 12-lead ECGs and a history of sudden unexplained death under 60 years of age in a first- or second-degree relative.

 - Referrals for genomic testing will be triaged by a genomic laboratory.
-Testing should be targeted at those in whom a genetic or genomic diagnosis will guide management for the proband or their family.
+Testing should be targeted at those in whom a genetic or genomic diagnosis will guide management for the proband and/or their family.

 - Testing should also be considered in first-degree relatives of a patient with confirmed LQTS whose condition is associated with an identified familial variant.
+This requires prior genetic counselling.

 What do you need to do?

 - Consult the National Genomic Test Directory.
 From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information on the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-- If the relevant eligibility criteria are met, discuss the case with or refer it to your local ICC clinical service for genomic testing and family screening.
-You will need to provide details confirming that the patient fulfils the criteria.
+- If eligibility criteria are met, discuss with/refer to your local ICC clinical service for genomic testing and family screening, including details of confirmation that the patient fulfils the criteria.

 - The relevant clinical indication for long QT syndrome is: